A

 Vendor

-Per OMB Circular A-133, means a dealer, distributor, merchant, or other seller providing goods or services that are required for the conduct of a Federal program.
+A dealer, distributor, merchant, or other seller providing goods or services that are required for the conduct of a Federal program.
 These goods or services may be for an organization’s own use or for the use of beneficiaries of the Federal program.

-Vice President for Finance Office
+Vice President for Finance (VPF)

 W